gx9702/UA-TypeRepository/Core/Part14/DataTypes/UadpDataSetReaderMessageDataType/readme.md

 <!-- datatype -->
 ## UadpDataSetReaderMessageDataType
+This Structure DataType is used to represent UADP message mapping specific DataSetReader parameters.
+It is a subtype of the DataSetReaderMessageDataType defined in 6.2.8.11.3.

+The UadpDataSetReaderMessageDataType is formally defined in Table 58.
 <!-- end of description -->
 The fields of the UadpDataSetReaderMessageDataType DataType are defined in the following table: